 If you don’t really know why you’re learning music theory, don’t.
 Always be aware of the question you’re trying to answer.
 Why do these chords sound good together?
 Why do these notes sound good over this chord?

-Also don’t hesitate to leave a comment if you want some help!
+Finally, don’t hesitate to email me if you want some help: just(at)stringkick.com!